 What time will the offices be open?

-The offices will be open from Monday to Saturday.
+The offices will be open from Monday to Fridays.
 Opening hours at EOJ constituency offices are: